JYHYL/EART60702-Group3/README.md

+# EART60702-Group3
+## Stacking Model: Integration of LSTM and Random Forest Predictions
 ### Overview
-  The prediction results from LSTM and Random Forest on the six MME models and Model 85 were integrated and used to train a new Random Forest model, which maps the combined predictions to the corresponding ground truth values of each model.
+    This notebook applies a stacking approach by integrating prediction results from both LSTM and Random Forest models across the six MME ensemble models (003–008) and the CHESS model (085).
+The combined predictions are used as input features to train a new Random Forest model, mapping them to the corresponding ground truth values.

-1-Data_preprocessing:

-    Since both Random Forest and LSTM models utilize a sliding window approach for prediction, the effective lengths of the training and testing predictions are shorter than the original input periods.
-Therefore, the period from April 1, 2006 to December 31, 2040 is defined as the new training set, and April 1, 2050 to November 30, 2080 as the new testing set.
-Corresponding data are extracted from the LSTM_prediction and RF_prediction results.
+### Data Preprocessing
+    Due to the use of a sliding window strategy in both LSTM and Random Forest models, the resulting prediction sequences are shorter than the full input period.
+A consistent temporal window is defined for all models:

+Training period: April 1, 2006 to December 31, 2040

+Testing period: April 1, 2050 to November 30, 2080

+#### Key processing steps:

+Predictions from LSTM_prediction/ and RF_prediction/ directories are extracted for each model.

-    As Model 85 is based on monthly-scale data, its prediction outputs are linearly interpolated to match the daily resolution.
-The new datasets are stored in the DataSet directory in Excel format with the following file names: stacking_data_model_train_<model_id> and stacking_data_model_test_<model_id>.
+As Model 85 (CHESS) operates on a monthly scale, its predictions are linearly interpolated to match the daily resolution of MME models.

+#### Final datasets are saved as Excel files in the DataSet/ directory:

+stacking_data_model_train_<model_id>.xlsx

+stacking_data_model_test_<model_id>.xlsx

-    Each dataset includes the following features：
+#### Each dataset includes the following features:

-    a.
-LSTM predictions based on the original model (LSTM_day)
+LSTM_day: LSTM predictions based on the model itself

-    b.
-RF predictions based on the original model (RF_day)
+RF_day: RF predictions based on the model itself

-    c.
-LSTM predictions based on Model 85 (LSTM_85)
+LSTM_85: LSTM predictions from Model 85

-    d.
-RF predictions based on Model 85 (RF_85)
+RF_85: RF predictions from Model 85

-2-Stacking:
+### Stacking Experiments

-Experiment 1:
+#### Experiment 1:
-    All four variables were simultaneously input into the model, and Random Forest was used for training and prediction.
-The prediction accuracy was evaluated against the ground truth values corresponding to each model.
+All four features (LSTM_day, RF_day, LSTM_85, RF_85) are used as input.
+A Random Forest model is trained and evaluated against each model's true values.

-Experiment 2:
+#### Experiment 2:
-    The variables LSTM_day and RF_day were input into the model, and Random Forest was applied for training and prediction.
-The prediction accuracy was evaluated based on the ground truth values corresponding to each model.

-### Dependencies & Version
+Only the model's own LSTM and RF predictions (LSTM_day, RF_day) are used.
+A Random Forest model is trained and evaluated accordingly.

+Reproducibility
+The dataset is loaded directly from GitHub for consistency

+To ensure compatibility and reproducibility, the following environment is used:

-- python = 3.8.18
+python: 3.8.18
-- pandas = 2.0.3
+pandas: 2.0.3
-- matplotlib = 3.7.2
+matplotlib: 3.7.2
-- sklearn = 1.3.0
+scikit-learn: 1.3.0

+## Notebooks
 1-Data_preprocessing:
 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](
 https://colab.research.google.com/github/JYHYL/EART60702-Group3/blob/Stacking/1-data_preprocessing.ipynb)